AdmitadSDK/Admitad-GTM-Tracking-Template/README.md

 ## <a id="overview"></a>Overview

-Admitad Tracking Template for Google Tag Manager provides easy-driven integration with [Admitad](https://www.admitad.com/en/).
+Admitad Template for Google Tag Manager provides easy-driven integration with [Admitad](https://www.admitad.com/en/).
 This template tracks users’ actions on your website and sends the data to the Admitad statistics.
 When the template fires, the Admitad server receives a request with the information on this action (order ID, order amount, etc.).